Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Introduction

-This problem has been actively investigated in several settings. \citet{rudelson1999random} first studied the upper bound on an operator norm of the deviation.
-A representative topic is the case in which a matrix $M_\ell$ is high-dimensional. \citet{bunea2015sample,mendelson2014singular,srivastava2013covariance,koltchinskii2017concentration} derived an upper bound that does not depend on the dimensionality, referred to as a dimension-free upper bound, using the notion of the effective rank of matrices.
-Especially, \citet{giulini2018robust} studied an infinite-dimensional version of the problem.
-This allows for the estimation of high-dimensional matrices without assuming sparsity \citep{cai2010optimal} or the shape of the distribution \citep{adamczak2010quantitative,guedon2007lp,zhivotovskiy2021dimension}. \citet{han2022exact} studied an asymptotically exact risk of the problem. \citet{lopes2023bootstrapping} developed a bootstrap method for high-dimensional operators, and also studied a dimension-free bound in this setting.
-For the case where the distribution of a matrix $M_\ell$ has a heavy-tail, \citet{liaw2017simple} derived a dimension-free upper bound to clarify how the tail property affects the bound. \citet{Vershynin2018High,jeong2022sub} further improved the tightness of the upper bound for heavy-tailed distributions.
-For a dependent setting of a sequence of matrices, \citet{han2020moment} derived a bound on the expected value of the norm of this perturbation, by following \citet{handel2017structured}.
+{\rc This problem has been actively investigated in various directions.
+The first study \citep{rudelson1999random} derived upper bounds on the operator norm of the deviation.
+In the high-dimensional case, several studies \citep{bunea2015sample,mendelson2014singular,srivastava2013covariance,koltchinskii2017concentration} derived upper bounds that do not depend on the dimensionality of the matrices $M_\ell$, referred to as \textit{dimension-free} bounds, using instead the effective rank of the matrices.
+Particularly, another study \citep{giulini2018robust} investigated an infinite-dimensional version of the problem.
+These results enable us to estimate high-dimensional matrices without assuming sparsity \citep{cai2010optimal} or specifying the distribution of the matrix \citep{adamczak2010quantitative,guedon2007lp,zhivotovskiy2021dimension}.
+The exact asymptotic risk is also studied by \citep{han2022exact}.
+A bootstrap method and dimension-free bound are developed by \citep{lopes2023bootstrapping} for high-dimensional operators in this setting.
+In the case of heavy-tailed matrices $M_\ell$, a study \citep{liaw2017simple} derived a dimension-free upper bound that clarifies how the tail property affects the bound.
+The tightness of the bound is further improved by \citep{Vershynin2018High,jeong2022sub} in the heavy-tailed setting.
+In the case of dependent matrices, a study \citep{han2020moment} derived a bound in expectation, following the approach of \citep{handel2017structured}. }